GiovanniDicanio/LoadingCedictBenchmarkCpp/README.md

 I created a Visual Studio 2015 solution containing several iterations of the dictionary loading program that appeared in that series.
 In addition, out of curiosity, I also added some code to test ATL’s CString (more precisely: CStringW) instead of STL’s wstring.

 I built the code with VS2015 with Update 3, in 32-bit release mode, and executed it on an Intel i7-6700 @ 3.40GHz, 32GB of RAM and Windows 10.
 The dictionary file I used for the tests can be downloaded from [here](http://www.mdbg.net/chindict/chindict.php?page=cc-cedict).
 I also included a copy of it in this repository.
+Note that, when running the tests, the dictionary file must be in the same directory containing the executable files.

 The relase date of this CEDICT dictionary file is 2016-09-11; this version of the dictionary has 114,822 entries.